-\begin{enumerate}[itemsep=0.00pt,topsep=0pt,leftmargin=12pt] \item \textbf{Identifying high-impact capability deficits;} The agent may fail for many reasons; automatically determining which lacking capabilities clearly distinguish failures from successes and prioritizing those that account for the most failures, is essential for efficient targeted training.
+\begin{enumerate}[itemsep=0.00pt,topsep=0pt,leftmargin=12pt] \item \textbf{Identifying high-impact capability deficits.} The agent may fail for many reasons, so it is important to automatically determine which missing capabilities most clearly distinguish failed trajectories from successful ones and prioritize those that account for the largest number of failures.

-\item \textbf{Synthesizing capability-targeted training environments.} For each identified deficit, the agent needs a training environment that directly isolates and rewards exercising that capability, while preserving the target environment's interface.
+\item \textbf{Synthesizing capability-targeted training environments.} For each identified deficit, the agent needs a training environment that directly isolates and rewards exercising the missing capability while preserving the target environment's interface.

-\item \textbf{Learning and composing multiple capabilities.} The agent must effectively acquire all identified capabilities from their respective synthetic environments and apply the right one for each task instance in the target environment. \end{enumerate}
+\item \textbf{Learning and composing multiple capabilities.} The agent must acquire multiple identified capabilities from their respective synthetic environments and apply the appropriate capabilities to each task instance in the target environment.